 to preside over all meetings in the absence of the Chairman; and

 to be responsible for the oversight of voter registration drives and campaign work;

-to be responsible for the involvement of the TFCR in rallies and other political activities surrounding Republican elected officials and Republican policies;
+to be responsible for the involvement of the TXFCR in rallies and other political activities surrounding Republican elected officials and Republican policies;

-to oversee the creation of and maintain ties between the TFCR and the Board of Advisors;
+to oversee the creation of and maintain ties between the TXFCR and the Alumni Association; and

-to be responsible for any such duties that the chairman deems necessary for achieving the objectives of the TFCR.
+to be responsible for any such duties that the chairman deems necessary for achieving the objectives of the TXFCR.

 It shall be the duty of the Secretary: